-Paul Crampton has been Interim Director of the Health Professions Education Unit since September 2020.
-He joined Hull York Medical School in February 2019 as Programme Director for the MSc, Postgraduate Diploma and Certificate in Health Professions Education, and is Lecturer in Health Professions Education.
+Paul Crampton is Director of the Health Professions Education Unit.
+He joined Hull York Medical School in February 2019 as Programme Director for the MSc, Postgraduate Diploma and Certificate in Health Professions Education, and is Senior Lecturer in Health Professions Education.

 Utilising a range of methodologies to investigate current trends in medical education Paul has secured funding from a wide range of commissioning bodies including the UK Department of Health, National Institute for Health Services Research, General Medical Council, General Dental Council, Health Education England, Health and Care Professions Council, Monash Education Academy, Faculty of Medicine, Nursing and Health Sciences at Monash University, NHS Employers, and Medical Schools Council.